 Studying these rocks allow scientists to get a better view of the origin of the seafloor and the transportation of rocks and gravel.
 Furthermore, the data is essential for determining if certain seafloor features are an extension of the Canadian continental shelf, which Canada is very interested in for their UNCLOS claim (more about this, and the background for the research cruise here).

 Dredging is done by lowering a dredge bag with winch to the sea floor.
-The dredge bag is a metal net with a “mouth” with teeth, shown in photo 3 below.
+The dredge bag is a metal net with a “mouth” with teeth, like in the photo below.
 The teeth pull off pieces of rock, and the rock pieces go into the dredge bag.

 Successful dredging actually depend on the ice drift.
 Dragging the dredge bag by sailing with the engines will produce too much stress on the cable, so we have to be drifting.
 Therefore, the ice drift have to be in the right direction and speed.
 We usually test the ice drift by “parking” in an ice floe and seeing how the ship is moved.

 When the dredge bag is back up to the surface, and hopefully full with hundreds of kilos of rock, the rocks are cleaned, photographed and packed up to send to researchers.

 During the Arctic Ocean 2016 cruise we performed three dredging operations, and collected a total of almost 1000 kg of rock!